Rocket-Lounge/BakkesMod/README.md

 ### To Do

-- PRI Idx moves when destroying (WIP assigning UID to PRI)
+P0:
+- Cloned PRI UIDs (WIP)
+- Player cloned into your session disconnecting while your GUI is open causes crash
-- Data sanitization
+    - Data sanitization?
-- Only emit ball data on hits?
-Might make touching the ball of others feel more organic.
-If we emit slug of who touched it, slug of ball owner, and location etc data it might feel cleaner
+    - Disconnect event?

+P1:
+- No boost trail, set boost amount?
+- Spectator mode/takeover POV of others
+- Only emit ball data on hits for smoother experience?

+P2:
 - Prevent car/ball collisions
 - Semi-transparency for car/ball
-- Spectator mode/takeover POV of others
-- Crashing from GUI and pausing?
-Maybe need to stop updating clone when paused

 ### Helpful Links